wada811/DependencyProperty/README.md

 - simple in defining and resolving dependencies.
 - usable in classes accessible to Application instance like Activity, Fragment, and etc.
-- able to constructor injection to ViewModel without affecting other classes.
+- able to inject to ViewModel's constructor without affecting other classes.
 - less code for testing than Dagger Hilt.
 - easy to use in multi-module and Dynamic Feature Module.
 - easy to manage modules lifecycle.